 |

-The fuel injector tester turns on for a certain time to deliver a measured amount of fuel to the intake manifold.
-This causes a fuel rail pressure drop that can be recorded and used for comparison with each fuel injector.
+The fuel injector tester is turned on for a specified amount of time to deliver a measured amount of fuel into the intake manifold.
+This causes a pressure drop in the fuel rail that can be recorded and used to compare each fuel injector.
 All fuel injectors should show the same pressure drop.

 Example of checking the balance of injectors